rhomobile/rhomobile-docs/docs/en/2.2.0/rhoelements/rhoelements2-webapps.md

 ### Creating Shortcuts on Android Enterprise Tablet

-The Motorola Solutions Enterprise Tablet (ET1) has been customized so that android shortcuts can be created very easily.
+The Zebra Technologies Enterprise Tablet (ET1) has been customized so that android shortcuts can be created very easily.
 Once RhoElements is installed on the ET1:

 1. Navigate the ET1 to the home page by pressing the Home button on the device.
 2. Press and hold until you see the 'Add to Home screen' popup menu display.